Negotiated Consensus

 Multi-member Districts and Negotiated Consensus:

 A similar approach can be used in multi-member districts.
 Let’s say there are three open positions and a dozen candidates.
 Each voter has three votes they can apply entirely to one, or split among two or three candidates.
-Any candidate who can win or gain transfers of 25%+1 of the total cast votes (the Borda threshold) is provisionally elected.
+Any candidate who can win or gain transfers of 25%+1 of the total cast votes (the Borda threshold, basically a majority criteria) is provisionally elected.
 Any excess can be transferred to others.

-Alternatively, a random winner could be selected from among the top two (or three).
+Alternatively, a random winner could be selected from among the top two (or three) to fill any open seats not above the Borda threshold.
 Avoiding the cost and complexity of a runoff.

 Useful References: